valeriangalliat/sans-pression/2020/2020-10-21-session-mango-honey-neipa.md

 the whole pale malt base with it and use a bit more than 2 kg instead, quoting myself earlier this year, "ça se tente, fuck it".

-This "NEIPA" is hella fucking dark right now, like I've seen darker brown ales than that.
+This "NEIPA" is hella fucking dark right now, like I've seen lighter brown ales than that.
 Supposedly more than 10% of honey malt is overly sweet, so I'm curious what will be the result when we put nearly 50%.